Roina-Shin/google-cloud-study/GCP-Study/Study-log/Networking-5.md

 ![backend-config](/GCP_pictures/Study-logs/Networking-Advanced4/backend-config.PNG "Backend configuration")

-- Configure frontend and routing rules and click create.
+- Configure frontend and routing rules and click create. **WARNING**: And very important thing I missed in the below pic is that I chose ephemeral IP address for the load balancer.
+But you **should** go with the static IP address for your frontend service.
+Else, the other configuration in the Cloud DNS, etc will be affected as well.

 ![other-config](/GCP_pictures/Study-logs/Networking-Advanced4/other-config.PNG "Ohter configuration")